Best Firm Mattresses in Canada

 - It is adept at sinking motion, making it a good pick for large weight differences in partnered sleepers.

-The Douglas is my runner-up for the best firm mattress in Canada, as it has an excellent price point, good edge support, and great responsiveness.
+The Douglas is my editor’s choice due to its excellent price point, good edge support, and great responsiveness.
 Being a close substitute to the Novosbed, means it performed impressively in my reviews.
 While it is cheaper than the Novosbed, it lacks the adjustability of the Novosbed.
 The Douglas Original is $460 less expensive than the Novosbed and $799 less expensive than the GhostBed Luxe.
 However, its affordability doesn’t compromise its ability to keep you feeling supported and comfortable.
 Asides that, the Douglas is my go-to recommendation for couples because of its edge support.